amircybersec/report-collector/README.md

 1. Create a new Google Sheet where you want to store the incoming data.
 2. Click on Extensions > Apps Script to open the script editor.
-3. Delete any existing code in the editor, and paste in the following script:
+3. Delete any existing code in the editor, and paste in the content of script located at `app_script/script.js'
 4. Save your script.
 5. Now, to publish your script as a web app, click on Publish > Deploy as web app....
 6. In the Who has access to the app: dropdown, select Anyone.
 This means that anyone can make a POST request to your web app.